The next election for the ACT Legislative Assembly is due to be held on 15 October 2016.

-Australian missions overseas will have access to postal vote applications for the election.
+Australian missions overseas will have access to postal vote applications for the election or you can apply online.
 Australian missions will not be supplied with ballot papers.
 For a list of Australian missions overseas, visit the DFAT website.

 If you are in the ACT on polling day you can vote at any polling place.

 If you are not in the ACT on polling day but will be here in the pre-poll voting period you may cast a pre-poll vote.